History of the Saskatoon Sports Hall of Fame

 Much of the criteria for honoring athletes, builders and teams came from the Saskatchewan Hall of Fame, which has been inducting noteworthy sportsmen and sportswomen since 1966.

-The Saskatoon Sports Hall of Fame has been lead by the following presidents: Dennis Beerling, Pat Lawson, Chuck Sebestyn, Rocky Rochelle, Doug Knott, Les Howey, Bob Reindl, Don McDonald, Don Cousins, Ed Bryant and Jerry Shoemaker.
+The Saskatoon Sports Hall of Fame has been lead by the following presidents: Dennis Beerling, Pat Lawson, Chuck Sebestyn, Rocky Rochelle, Doug Knott, Les Howey, Bob Reindl, Don McDonald, Don Cousins, Ed Bryant, Jerry Shoemaker and Keith McLean.
 The board of directors have been, and are, people who are keenly interested in the recognition of historic moments in Saskatoon sports.

 At the inaugural ceremony, held in January, 1987, honors were bestowed upon 25 athletes, 22 builders and 10 teams.
 In ceremonies since, the board has chosen to annually honor five to six athletes, three to five builders and one to three teams.